 Red Beans and Rice is perfect for Mardi Gras or for Monday laundry day as was traditionally done in New Orleans.

 No really.
-In New Orleans Monday was laundry day and the women would put on a big pot of beans and let them cook all day while they did laundry.
-When they were done they would heat up some sausage or pork chops or maybe fry an egg and serve it on top of the red beans and white rice.
+In New Orleans, Monday was laundry day and the women would put on a big pot of beans and let them cook all day while they did laundry.
+At supper time they would heat up some sausage, or pork chops, or maybe fry an egg and serve it on top.

 I do not add cayenne or red pepper to mine because my son doesn't like spicy stuff.
 I add a little to mine separately, but for the most part this isn't supposed to be a spicy dish.

 Three Ways to Prepare Red Beans and Rice